-Many prospective homeowners choose not to purchase existing construction but instead build from the ground up.
-Or, in prime locations, some buyers purchase an older, smaller home and tear it down to create their dream home.
+Many prospective homeowners choose not to purchase existing construction but build from the ground up.
+Or, in prime locations, some buyers buy an older, smaller home and tear it down to create their dream home.

 It’s easy to see why building a custom home is attractive.
 You get the ability to design your living space and incorporate the features that matter most to you.
-Please keep in mind that creating the customized home of your dreams requires careful planning and budgeting before you begin.
+Please remember that creating your dream custom home requires careful planning and budgeting before you begin.

 The building process for custom homes may look like this: